Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 where $\delta>0$ is a small constant (See Figure~\ref{fig_utility}(1)).
-We can verify that $\tchi$ satisfies $1$-H\"{o}lder condition with $C=\frac{1}{\delta}$.
+It is easy to verify that $\tchi$ is $1/\delta$-Lipschitz and $T_\epsilon=2$ for any $\delta<1$.
 Therefore, Theorem~\ref{thm:mainholder} is applicable.
-This example is interesting since it can be viewed as a continuous variant of the threshold function
+This example is interesting since $\tchi$ can be viewed as a continuous variant of the threshold function

 for which maximizing the expected utility is equivalent to maximizing $\Prob(w(S) \leq 1)$.
-This special case has been considered several times in literature for various problems including stochastic shortest path \cite{nikolova2006stochastic}, stochastic spanning tree~\cite{ishii1981stochastic,geetha1993stochastic}, stochastic knapsack~\cite{goel1999stochastic} and some other stochastic problems~\cite{agrawal2008stochastic,nikolova2010approximation}.
+We first note that even the problem of computing the probability $\Prob(w(S) \leq 1)$ exactly for a fixed set $S$ is \#P-hard \cite{kleinberg1997allocating} and there is an FPTAS~\cite{li2014fully}.
+Designing approximation algorithms for such special case has been considered several times in the literature for various combinatorial problems including stochastic shortest path \cite{nikolova2006stochastic}, stochastic spanning tree~\cite{ishii1981stochastic,geetha1993stochastic}, stochastic knapsack~\cite{goel1999stochastic} and some other stochastic problems~\cite{agrawal2008stochastic,nikolova2010approximation}.